 The root can also be boiled and cooked or eaten raw.
 In terms of herbal supplementation or oil, evening primrose has been used to aid in the relief of a variety of conditions, including skin disorders, pain issues such as rheumatoid arthritis, and nerve damage as a result of diabetes or osteoporosis.

-If you are interested in making your own primrose oil, the process is simple and only requires a little bit of patience.
-Start with an appropriately sized jar, depending on how much oil you intend on making, and make sure the glass container is sterile, as well as the lid.
+If you’re interested in making your own primrose oil, the process is pretty simple, and only requires a little bit of patience.
+Start with an appropriately sized jar, depending on how much oil you intend to make, and make sure the glass container is sterile, as well as the lid.

 Pour the carrier oil of your choice into the jar, completely covering all of the flowers.
 For a carrier oil, there are a variety of options, including olive, grape seed, coconut, and sunflower to name a few.

 Poke around at the flowers to ensure there are no air bubbles that could contaminate the process overtime.
 With the sterilized lid, cover the mixture and let sit for two weeks, making sure to shake the jar at least once per day.

 After two weeks, separate the flowers from the oil by straining the flowers from the oil.
 The remaining oil can then be taken directly as a form of holistic medicine or can be mixed into a salad dressing or other condiment.